inesmenezesleitao-web/humanos-docs/docs/processes.md

 `http://localhost:9000/v0/process/pdf/:itemId`

-Both Signature Events and Form Fills generate PDFs containing information about the document and the signatures of all participants.
+Both **Signature Events** and **Form Fills** generate PDFs containing information about the document and the signatures of all participants.
 This endpoint returns a PDF encoded as a Base64 string, including all signatures collected up to the current moment.

-* If no signatures have been collected, the API returns the original document without any signatures.
+* If **no signatures** have been collected, the API returns the original document without any signatures.

-* If some users have already signed, their signatures will appear on the PDF.
+* If **some users have already signed**, their signatures will appear on the PDF.

-* For forms, the PDF also includes the date of submission and the answers provided by each user.
+* For **forms**, the PDF also includes the date of submission and the answers provided by each user.

-Each PDF or form is assigned a unique itemId.
+Each PDF or form is assigned a unique **itemId**.
 This item ID is communicated to the organization via webhook whenever a relevant event occurs.
 Organizations can use the item ID to retrieve the corresponding PDFs and store them in their systems.

 ### HEADERS